 When creating your account, be sure to check the tick box shown above that says it’s OK for me to contact you.
 Checking that box is the only way I’ll be able to access your address so I can send you the card.

 If, like me, you are interested in signing up as a Demonstrator in order to get the extra free product available exclusively during Sale-A-Bration, I would love to have you join my team.
 If you have any questions about signing up as a Demonstrator, please feel free to contact me.
-If I’m not able to answer your question, I have no doubt my upline (and fellow Tennessee girl), Angie from Chic ‘n Scratch, will be able to since she’s been a Stampin’ Up !
+If I’m not able to answer your question, I have no doubt Angie (my upline and fellow Tennessee girl) will be able to since she’s been a Stampin’ Up !
 Demonstrator for almost 15 years.

 I know this post was long and the end turned into a bit of a commercial, so thanks for bearing with me.
 I just wanted to share what I’m doing right now so everyone would know because I’m a firm believer in full disclosure.
 While every post here won’t be limited exclusively to Stampin’ Up! projects, I have added a link to my online store in the sidebar over on the right side of my blog, as well as a widget showing the current weekly specials, so you will always be able to get to my online store from there.